 Dried chili pepper - India

-Other must-see sights in Goa include Anjuna Flea Market, Se Cathedral, Bigfoot Cross Museum and Mahadeva Temple, a historic Hindu temple.
+Other top places to visit in Goa include Anjuna Flea Market, Se Cathedral, Bigfoot Cross Museum and Mahadeva Temple – a beautifully preserved Hindu temple.

 Indian Food